christianjensenv/christianjensenv.github.io/essays/Being-efficient-with-asking-questions.md

 ## An example of a bad question

 - Gives an infinite loop
-    I am using a List in Java and I am iterating through the collection to work with the created list of integer values.
+    I am using a List in Java, and I am iterating through the collection to work with the created list of integer values.
 Why is this resulting in an infinite loop?
 ```
 int i = 0;